Toronto’s Breast Augmentation Clinic

 - Peri areolar breast augmentation through the areola

-Silicone implants needs a larger incision to fit into the breast because their sizes are pre-set, meaning that larger silicone implants cannot be inserted through the arm pit.
+Silicone breast implants needs a larger incision to fit into the breast because their sizes are pre-set, meaning that larger silicone implants cannot be inserted through the arm pit.
 Larger silicone implants are usually inserted through the areola or breast fold.

 Deciding where to perform the surgery in order to have the best placement and minimal scarring depends on the type of breast implant chosen and the size and shape of your natural breasts.